 Where to view: Disney's Boardwalk Resort

 EPCOT's longest-running fireworks show, “IllumiNations: Reflections of Earth,” celebrated its last performance in September of 2019.
-The new Harmonious show has debuted as part of Walt Disney World's 50th anniversary.
-This show is packed with bright color and vibrant songs.
-Best of all it utilizes multiple languages.
-Disney songs hop from language to language as the show brings people together from all parts of the world.
+The new Harmonious show debuted as part of Walt Disney World's 50th anniversary.
+And now as EPCOT prepares for a brand new fireworks show debuting at the end of 2023, a temporary show returns.

 Along the Boardwalk, enjoy a wide variety of dining locations, lounges, sweet shops, and even a few midway games.
 During non-peak times, you should be able to park at Disney’s BoardWalk Resort without a dining reservation, but availability isn't guaranteed.
 Make a dining reservation if you want to play it safe.
 Big River Grille and Brewing Works is usually easy to get into and is nice for a casual, relaxing meal.